Monument to the Belgian Pioneers in Congo: Frieze, entablature and cornice

 The large central frieze in bas-relief is composed of three parts, which read both in French and Dutch: Les Explorateurs / de Ontdekkers (The Discoverers, right); le Missionnaire / de Zendeling (The Missionary, at the centre); and les Belges au Congo / de Belgen in Congoland (The Belgians in Congo, left).

 On the entablature above the frieze, the inscription reads: J'ai entrepris l'œuvre du Congo dans l'intérêt de la civilisation et pour le bien de la Belgique.
 Ik heb het Congowerk ondernomen in het belang der beschaving en voor het welzijn van België.
-Léopold II 3 juin 1906 (I have undertaken the work of the Congo in the interest of civilisation and for the well-being of Belgium.
-Leopold II 3 June 1906) and on the cornice: Opgericht ter eere der eerste belgische baanbrekers / Monument élevé aux premiers pionniers belges (Established honouring the first Belgian pioneers).
+Léopold II 3 juin 1906 (I undertook the Congo project in the interest of civilisation and for the good of Belgium.
+Leopold II, 3 June 1906) and on the cornice: Opgericht ter eere der eerste belgische baanbrekers / Monument élevé aux premiers pionniers belges (Established honouring the first Belgian pioneers).

 The allegorical sculptural group Het zwarte ras door België onthaald / La race noire accueillie par la Belgique (The black race welcomed by Belgium) is located centrally on top of the cornice.
 A seated white woman with a torch in her hand lifts her veil for a semi-naked African woman who presents her children.